josh-shen/DynamicWallpaper/README.md

 # Windows Dynamic Wallpaper
-PowerShell script to change windows desktop wallpaper depending on time of day
+Script to change windows desktop wallpaper depending on time of day

 ## Setup
-Install the packages in `requirements.txt`

-Include the path to the wallpaper directory and wallpaper image paths in `config.ps1`
+Include the path to the wallpaper directory and wallpaper image paths in config.ps1

-Add the full path of the PowerShell script to `script.vbs`
+Add the full path of the powershell script to script.vbs

 ## Task Scheduler
-Create a new task in Task Scheduler and use these Actions configurations
+Create a new task in Task Scheduler and use these configurations

+### Triggers
+Begin the task: At log on
+Repeat task every: 1 minute, for a duration of: Indefinetly

+### Actions
 - Program/script: `wscript.exe`
 - Add arguments (optional): `[full path of script.vbs]`